Particle Ratios within a statistically corrected hadron resonance gas model and EPOS event-generator at AGS, SPS, RHIC and LHC Energies: Introduction

-In nuclear collisions, the statistical nature of the particle production allows the utilization of the particle multiplicities and ratios, for example, to conduct systematic studies on the thermal properties of the final state.
-Over the last few decades, huge experimental data at energies covering up four orders of magnitude of GeV are now available.
-It turns out that various statistical thermal models \cite{Andronic:2005yp,braun1996thermal,Tawfik:2014eba,braun1999chemical,cleymans1993thermal,tiwari2013particle,rafelski2000sudden,becattini2001features,cleymans1998thermal} are remarkably successful in explaining the resulting particle yields and their ratios measured in heavy-ion collisions.
-Such a huge data set allowed us to draw the conclusion that the produced particles seem reaffirming the assumption that the hadrons are likely stemming from thermal sources with given temperatures and given chemical potentials.
-It becomes obvious that such a thermal nature is valid, universally, except for a few baryon-to-meson ratios, such as proton-to-pion at top RHIC and LHC energies, known as proton anomaly \cite{tawfik2019equation}.
+Particle multiplicities and ratios can be used to systematically analyze the thermal properties of the final state in high-energy nuclear (HI) collisions due to the statistical features of particle generation.
+Large amounts of experimental data at energies ranging over four orders of magnitude of GeV have become available in the last several decades.
+There is evidence to suggest that a number of statistical thermal models \cite{Andronic:2005yp,braun1996thermal,Tawfik:2014eba,braun1999chemical,cleymans1993thermal,tiwari2013particle,rafelski2000sudden,becattini2001features,cleymans1998thermal} have been particularly effective in explaining the observed particle yields and their ratios in higher energy collisions.
+After analyzing a sizable dataset, it was determined that the generated particles mostly corroborate the theory that hadrons most likely arise from thermal sources at particular temperatures and chemical potentials.
+Except for some baryon-to-meson ratios, such as the proton-to-pion ratio at peak RHIC and LHC energies, which is called the proton anomaly \cite{tawfik2019equation}, it is clear that this thermal behavior is generic.

-It was shown that at equilibrium the particle ratios are well explained by two variables; the freezeout temperature ($T_{\mathtt{ch}}$) and the baryon chemical potential ($\mu_{\mathtt{b}}$).
-In nuclear collisions, the freezeout stage occurs where the inelastic reactions cease and the number of produced particles becomes fixed.
-At this stage, the thermal models, such as the hadron resonance gas (HRG) model, determine essential characteristics for dense and hot fireball generated in the heavy-ion collisions.
-As a result, the thermal models are utilized as an essential tool connecting the QCD phase diagram with the nuclear experiments \cite{stephanov2005qcd,karsch2005thermodynamic}, in the sense that the measurements, mainly the particle multiplicities are connected to the number density in the thermal models, which in turn are strongly depending on chemical freezeout parameters; $T_{\mathtt{ch}}$, and $\mu_{\mathtt{b}}$.
-In this way, we use the language of thermodynamics, correlations, fluctuations, etc. in nuclear collisions \cite{Tawfik:2014eba}.
+Two factors are effective in explaining the particle ratios under equilibrium conditions: the baryon chemical potential ($\mu_{\mathtt{b}}$) and the temperature of chemical freezeout ($T_{\mathtt{ch}}$).
+When inelastic reactions stop and the number of particles created is fixed in high-energy (HI) collisions, the chemical freezeout phase takes place.
+This phase is characterized by thermal models such as the ideal hadron resonance gas (IHRG) model, which outlines the basic properties of the hot and dense fireball produced in HI collisions.
+Thermal models, therefore, are an important link between the QCD phase diagram and HI experiments \cite{stephanov2005qcd,karsch2005thermodynamic}.
+Measurements, in particular, particle multiplicities, are correlated with number densities in thermal models, which in turn mainly depend on chemical freezeout parameters: $T_{\mathtt{ch}}$ and $\mu_{\mathtt{b}}$.
+The utilization of this method enables the application of thermodynamics, correlations, fluctuations, and other associated ideas to high-energy collisions \cite{Tawfik:2014eba}.